 Production from the Kipper Tuna Turrum project will help maintain current gas production levels from Bass Strait, which have been producing for more than 40 years.
 Due to the composition of the natural gas in the Kipper and Turrum fields, additional processing facilities were required at the Longford Plants to bring these resources online.

-Construction of the Gas Conditioning Plant began in December 2013 and the facility is now complete and processing gas from the Kipper and Turrum fields.
+Construction of the Gas Conditioning Plant began in December 2013 and the facility was completed in May 2017 and is processing gas from the Kipper and Turrum fields.
 Construction and fabrication of the plant generated more than 800 jobs, with 90 percent of the workforce from the region.

 The Turrum field holds about one trillion cubic feet of gas and 110 million barrels of oil and gas liquids.